Your Questions about Young People's Courses on The STARFISH Project Answered

 Q - Where are STARFISH Young People's courses held?

-A - All STARFISH Young People's courses are held at the Boship Farm Hotel, near Hailsham, East Sussex in the South East of England.
+A - All STARFISH Young People's courses are held at The Burlington Hotel, Grand Parade, Eastbourne, East Sussex in the South East of England.

 Q - How long does a STARFISH Young People's course last?